Hike 12,000 Years of History in the Swannanoa Valley

 A group of hikers tops a ridge, puffing a bit at the incline.
 As they straighten and look up, pure blue skies open to sweeping views of the mountains surrounding the Swannanoa Gap.
 The Swannanoa Rim™ Hiking Series has once again lured serious hikers to walk trails whispering 12,000 years worth of human secrets.

-During this 11-month series, hikers traverse some of the most storied portions of the Swannanoa Valley Rim—approximately 31 miles long.
+During this annual hiking series, hikers traverse some of the most storied portions of the Swannanoa Valley Rim—approximately 31 miles long.
 The hikes range from three to over eight miles in length, and they’re hosted by the Swannanoa Valley Museum & History Center located in historic downtown Black Mountain, just 15 miles east of Asheville.

 The Valley History Explorer Series offers a less strenuous experience.
 This series of eight hikes features moderate jaunts about three miles long.
 Hikers visit historic locations in the Valley such as the first permanent white settlement at Bee Tree.
 On the hike at Montreat, you’ll learn how the words “mountain” and “retreat” were combined to name this place of physical and spiritual renewal.
 On the Black Mountain sojourn, learn how the town got its name (formerly Grey Eagle)…and more.
 Guide John Buckner, chair of the museum’s hiking committee, says these hikes are less strenuous, yet they still require walking uphill and good walking shoes.